 Wheat and grains are likely to draw in pigeons, doves and pheasants from miles around and could make you unpopular with your neighbours!

 Peanuts are rich in fat and popular with the likes of tits, greenfinches, sparrows, nuthatches and woodpeckers.

 Mealworms, waxworms, worms and insects are loved by birds such as robins, blackbirds, thrushes, tits and nuthatches.
-Feeding live food in the spring helps during the breeding season as they provide much needed protein.
-Tits and robins love mealworms and the latter can become very tame in exchange for their favourite snack.
+Feeding in the spring helps during the breeding season as they provide much needed protein.
+Tits and robins love and the latter can become very tame in exchange for their favourite snack.